Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 \subsection{Main target geometries}

-We begin with the local Calabi--Yau surface of type $\widetilde{A}_{d-1}$ for $d \geq 1$, which is the most important target geometry studied in this paper.
-It is the total space of the elliptic fibration over the unit disc $\D=\{|z|<1\} \subset \C$, where all fibers are smooth except for the central fiber, which is a nodal union of $d$ rational curves forming a cycle (the left figure of Figure \ref{fig:K3}).
+The easiest case of the main target geometries is the local Calabi--Yau surface of type $\widetilde{A}_{d-1}$ for $d \geq 1$.
+It is the total space of the elliptic fibration over the unit disc $\D=\{|z|<1\} \subset \C$, where all fibers are smooth except for the central fiber, which is a nodal union of $d$ rational curves forming a cycle.

 We construct the SYZ mirrors of the local Calabi--Yau surfaces $\widetilde{A}_{d-1}$ and express them by modular objects.
 For instance, the most fundamental surface $\widetilde{A}_0$ has the SYZ mirror given in terms of the Jacobi theta function $\vartheta$: